OhThatMisty/astro_categories/README.md

+Scientists must research others’ work to advance their careers, but researchers contribute thousands of documents to their fields each year.
+In 2018, the astrophysics section (astro-ph) of the scientific archive arXiv received over 14,000 submissions.
+Although astro-ph is subdivided into six categories, the groupings are fuzzy with many subjects straddling multiple categories.
+Scientists at Marshall Space Flight Center have bemoaned the amount of time they must spend searching arXiv to uncover previous research in a new area.

-The corpra of academic research in many fields encompass thousands of documents per year.
-This project uses natural language processing (NLP) techniques on a selection of astro-ph arXiv submissions to create an aticle-recommendation system.
+This project uses natural language processing (NLP) techniques over a selection of arXiv abstracts to return related articles.
+I’ll demonstrate how TFIDF and document similarity power my search.

 Project documents:
 1.  <a href='https://github.com/OhThatMisty/astro_categories/blob/master/reports/C2%20Project%20Proposal.pdf'>Project Proposal</a>
 2.  <a href='https://github.com/OhThatMisty/astro_categories/blob/master/reports/C2%20Milestones%201.pdf'>Project Milestones 1</a>
-3.  <a href=''></a>
+3.  <a href='https://github.com/OhThatMisty/astro_categories/blob/master/reports/C2%20Milestones%202.pdf'>Project Milestones 2</a>
 4.  <a href=''></a>

 Project code: